BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 # FAQ
-### Can I use your system for to setup a Lottery/Raffle at an event?
+### Can I use your system to set up a Lottery/Raffle at an event?

 Yes, you can create additional one-time games to support a fundraising lottery at an event.
-Your sellers can sell one-time tickets which can be printed or emailed.
+Your sellers can sell one-time tickets that can be printed or emailed.

 ### How can I pay winners their prizes?